 Instructions

-- Preheat the oven to 325 degrees Fahrenheit.
-Grease or line two loaf pans; set aside.
+- Preheat the oven to 325 degrees Fahrenheit (163 degrees Celsius).
+Grease or line two 9×5 inch loaf pans.
+Then, set aside.

-- Place the melted butter, sugar, lemon juice and zest, almond flavor and vanilla extract in a large mixing bowl.
-Cream together until fluffy and light in color, about 1 to 2 minutes.
+- In a large mixing bowl, place the melted butter, sugar, lemon juice, lemon zest, almond flavor, and vanilla extract.
+Cream them together until fluffy and light in color, about 1 to 2 minutes.

-- Add the eggs one at a time, allowing each egg to fully incorporate into the mixture before adding another.
+- Add the eggs one at a time, allowing each egg to fully incorporate into the mixture before adding the next.

-- Evenly sprinkle the salt, baking soda, and baking powder over the top of the mixture.
+- Evenly sprinkle the 1 tsp salt, baking soda, and baking powder over the top of the mixture.
 Mix well.

 VIDEO